Frequently Asked Questions

-Reload.
-Simply add to your account online (available Fall 2014), by phone or in person at several campus locations.
+Simply add to your account online in increments as low as $10.
 Learn more about Dining Dollars.
+Budget wisely though, Dining Dollars are non-refundable.

-Do the Dining Dollars rollover to the next semester?
+Do Dining Dollars roll to the next semester?

 What happens to my Dining Dollars if I don't use them all by December and I CANCEL my meal plan in the spring?